sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/04-event-handlers.md

 - remove the overhead of creating `CustomEvent` objects for events that may not even have listeners
 - add the ability to spread event handlers
 - add the ability to know which event handlers were provided to a component
-- add the ability to express whether a given event handler is required or optional (props with default values are considered optional, those without are considered required)
+- add the ability to express whether a given event handler is required or optional
 - increase type safety (previously, it was effectively impossible for Svelte to guarantee that a component didn't emit a particular event)